wrench-project/workflow-simulator-for-calibration/README.md

 ```

-## How to calibrate Pegasus Workflows
+## How to generated workflow JSONS for Pegasus workflows

 There are three scripts under `utils/`:
 - `pegasus-submit-to-json.py`: takes a Pegasus submit directory path as input (like `run0000/` etc) and produces a workflow instance compatible with `calibrate.py` (JSON file);